-What was an idea that occurred to you accidentally has developed into your passion and profession since, namely fingerpainting.
+What was an idea that occurred to you accidentally has developed into your passion and profession since, namely finger painting?
 Tell us about the sensations you feel as an artist while you are engaged in developing a piece.

-It may be true that laziness in general is not a good thing, however there are exceptions to nearly every rule, and for me a brief moment of laziness in 2009 led to my discovery of oil finger painting.
-It happened because I was too engrossed with my painting to bother washing brushes, so I skipped cleaning the brushes and began manipulating the oils with my fingertips.
+It may be true that laziness, in general, is not a good thing, however, there are exceptions to nearly every rule, and for me, a brief moment of laziness in 2009 led to my discovery of oil finger painting.
+It happened because I was too engrossed in my painting to bother washing brushes, so I skipped cleaning the brushes and began manipulating the oils with my fingertips.
 I felt like a pianist who had just discovered that she could play with more than one digit, it was like stumbling upon new technology.
 Tactilely speaking the sensation was superior to brushes, after all, finger painting is perhaps the oldest medium known to man.
 The icing on the cake was the immediate discovery that not only did I like these new paintings more, but people agreed with me!
 They were undeniably my best works, one thing led to another, and now when people ask me what I do for a living I smile and respond, ‘well, I’m the world’s only professional fine art finger painter.’